Discrete Empirical Interpolation and unfitted mesh FEMs: application in PDE-constrained optimization: Introduction

-The overall objective of this manuscript is to explore {\textit{efficient reduction strategies}} for optimal control problems governed by geometrically parametrized PDEs.
-The combination of the Proper Orthogonal Decomposition Galerkin (POD) and the Discrete Empirical method (DEIM) procedure with an {\textit{unfitted method}} to alleviate the problem of {\textit{offline/online decoupling}} in the case of parametrized domains appears beneficial.
-We avoid remeshing for each different domain configuration as well as transformations to reference domains, highlighting that in this framework we avoid the bottleneck of the computationally and time expensive assembling of the final finite element matrices system.
+The overall objective of this manuscript is to explore {for the first time to our knowledge} {\textit{efficient reduction strategies}} for optimal control problems governed by geometrically parametrized PDEs {{{discretized by {\textit{embedded finite element methods}} in a fixed background geometry and mesh employing the advantages of these methods in cases of geometrical deformations}}}.
+The combination of the Proper Orthogonal Decomposition Galerkin (POD) and the Discrete Empirical method (DEIM) procedure with an {\textit{unfitted method}} to alleviate the problem of {\textit{offline/online decoupling}} in the case of parametrized domains appears beneficial. {In particular,} we avoid remeshing for each different domain configuration as well as transformations to reference domains, noting that in this framework we avoid the bottleneck of the computationally and time expensive assembling of the final finite element matrices system.
 To the authors' best knowledge, this is the first time this has been attempted in the literature.

 More precisely, we focus on the case of quadratic cost functionals constrained to linear PDEs in parametrized domains.
 Representing the boundary of the geometry through level--set functions, we follow the strategy in \cite{Hansbo_etc_1} and consider the original physical domain as being embedded in a fixed Cartesian background geometry which encompasses all possible configurations of the domain for different parameter values.
 Then, using the associated fixed background mesh, it is possible to combine unfitted mesh finite element methods (FEMs) with reduced order modeling techniques to decrease the overall computational burden of the numerical simulation.